GrowthLimit

 Research industry-specific benchmarks by analyzing successful competitors.
 This provides more relevant context than general DA guidelines and helps set realistic improvement goals based on your competitive landscape.

-Ahrefs Domain Rating (DR) vs. Moz Domain Authority
+Ahrefs Domain Rating (Dr) vs. Moz Domain Authority

 Domain Rating (DR) is an alternative to Domain Authority, measuring a website's backlink profile strength on a 0-100 scale.
 While both metrics quantify website authority, their calculation methods and focus areas differ.